LION BUDOKAN KARATE INTERNATIONAL

 - Attire: Wear the proper LBKI uniform, which should always be neat and tidy.
 Your appearance reflects on both you and our club.

-- Accessories: To avoid accidents, jewellery, watches, metal hair clips, and plastic hairbands should not be worn during training.
+- Accessories: Jewellery, watches, metal hair clips, and plastic hairbands must not be worn during training.

 - Essentials: Always carry a towel, water bottle, and protective gear.